-- The definition of a "project" will be amended to be defined by a single allocation of credits instead of being defined by the owner's IRS form 8609 election; - Unit transfers from building to building are allowed regardless of the multiple-building election. - A review of at least 10% of the low-income units not to exceed 12 units, rather than the normal 20%, during tenant file reviews and physical inspections once every five years.
+- The definition of a "project" will be amended to be defined by a single allocation of credits instead of being defined by the owner's IRS form 8609 election; - Unit transfers from building to building are allowed regardless of the multiple-building election. - A review of at least 10% of the low-income units not to exceed 12 units, rather than the minimum unit sample size from the minimum unit sample size reference chart, during tenant file reviews and physical inspections once every five years.
 MHC reserves the right to inspect more frequently, if necessary.
 The units selected for file review may differ from those receiving a physical inspection.
 Desk audits will be performed on developments with 100 units or less;